ConfederacyOfGaia/Gaia/way-of-flowing-water.md

 At 6th level, you learn to redirect an attacking creature's momentum, and use it to your advantage, regardless of whether the attack hits or misses.

-When an attacker that you can see hits you with a melee attack, you can use your reaction to halve the attack's damage against you.

-When an attacker that you can see misses you with a melee attack, you can use your reaction to throw the creature off balance.
-You can choose to expend 1 ki point and impose one of the following effects on that creature:
+When a creature attacks you with a melee attack, you can use your reaction to reduce the damage you take from the attack by 1d10 + your Dexterity modifier + your monk level.
+If you reduce the damage to 0, or if the attack misses, as part of the same reaction you can attempt to throw the creature off balance.
+You can expend 1 ki point and impose one of the following effects on that creature:

 - It must succeed on a Dexterity saving throw or be knocked prone.
 - It must make a Strength saving throw.
 If it fails, you can push it up to 15 feet away from you.

 #### Absorb Momentum

 Starting at 11th level, your mastery of momentum allows you to absorb energy from an attack and use it to your benefit.
-When you reduce damage from a successful melee attack, you can choose to gain temporary hit points equal to your monk level.
+When you reduce damage from a successful melee attack, you can choose to gain temporary hit points equal to the amount you reduced the damage by.
 These hit point last for 1 minute, or until you are restrained, incapacitated, or dead.

 #### Redirect Probability

 At 17th level, your mastery of momentum and flow allows you to affect probability.
-For a cost of 3 ki points, you can cause a creature you are in melee combat with to reroll any die roll, as a reaction to that die roll.
+For a cost of 3 ki points, as a reaction to an attack by a creature you are in melee combat with, you can cause it to reroll any attack roll.